| |

 Adding cut bits of paper straws into the top of a heart shape mold.

-Stir the melted suet until its sort of smooth and then spoon into each section.
+Step 4 – Stir the melted suet until it is sort of smooth and then spoon it into each section.

 A pot full of melted suet over top of a mold for making suet bird feeder.